SaarthChahal/ML-DL/README.md

 |It is easy to visualize.
 The only task is to fit the decision tree model.|This has complex visualization as it determines the pattern behind the data.|

-supervised, regression machine learning problem.
+Supervised, regression machine learning problem.
 It’s supervised because we have both the features (data on health parameters) and the targets (Smokers and Drinkers) that we want to predict

 The reported averages include macro average (averaging the unweighted mean per label), weighted average (averaging the support-weighted mean per label), and sample average (only for multilabel classification).
 Micro average (averaging the total true positives, false negatives and false positives) is only shown for multi-label or multi-class with a subset of classes, because it corresponds to accuracy otherwise and would be the same for all metrics